-Eleven of our year 8 students were invited along to Swynnerton Army Barracks by the Royal Electrical & Mechanical Engineers (REME for short) to take part in seven engineering experiences and challenges.
+Eleven of our Year 8 students were invited along to Swynnerton Army Barracks by the Royal Electrical & Mechanical Engineers (REME) to take part in seven engineering experiences and challenges.

-Finally the chance to look around and tinker with aeroplane engines and operating robotic arms and building self-supporting towers using straws and paper!
+Finally the students had the opportunity to look around and tinker with aeroplane engines and operating robotic arms and building self-supporting towers using straws and paper!

 A great day that was enjoyed by everyone who attended.